yu3ma/FSFR2100_LLC_SMPS/README.md

 Magnetic structures like our LLC are the most frequently performed in several ways:

 - By moving away primary and secondary side of the transformer at the central pillar.
-In this way we are adjusting  Ls, and by inserting the gap between the core halves we are controling Lp.
+In this way we are adjusting  Ls, and by inserting the gap between the core halves we are controlling Lp.

 - With the use of long and thin magnetic paths and by moving away primary and secondary side of the transformer and the thickness of the middle post Lp (such transformers were implemented in older models of  Sony TVs)

 - By coiling one or both coils away from the center pillar as way of controlling Lp and moving them away from each other as way of  controlling Ls.

 - Combination of above mentioned methods.